Ashok Gajapathi Raju

-Pusapati Ashok Gajapathi Raju (born 26 June 1951) is an Indian politician who is currently serving as the governor of Goa since July 2025 and the former Union Minister for Civil Aviation.
+Pusapati Ashok Gajapathi Raju (born 26 June 1951) is an Indian politician who is currently serving as the governor of Goa since 26 July 2025 and the former Union Minister for Civil Aviation.
 A scion of royal family of Vizianagaram princely state, he is the younger son of the last Maharaja of Vizianagaram.
-He was appointed as governor of Goa by president of India on 14 July 2025 He was a member of Andhra Pradesh State legislature for over twenty five years and was a State Minister, for thirteen years holding the portfolios of Commercial Taxes, Excise, Legislative affairs, Finance, Revenue, Relief and Rehabilitation.
+He was appointed as governor of Goa by president of India on 14 July 2025 He was a member of Andhra Pradesh State legislature for over twenty five years and was a state minister, for thirteen years holding the portfolios of Commercial Taxes, Excise, Legislative affairs, Finance, Revenue, Relief and Rehabilitation.

 Personal life

 Pusapati Ashok Gajapathi Raju comes from the Pusapati royal family of the Vizianagaram estate.
 He is the son of Maharaja Pusapati Vijayarama Gajapathi Raju, the last Maharaja of Vizianagram.
 His family is known for its philanthropy through its temples that include the famous Simhachalam temple and the Maharaja Alak Narayana Society for Arts and Sciences which runs a number of education institutions.

-He was educated at Scindia School Gwalior, Hyderabad Public School and V.S.
+Raju was educated at Scindia School Gwalior, Hyderabad Public School and V.S.
 Krishna College, Visakhapatnam.

 His father Pusapati Vijayarama Gajapati Raju and his brother Pusapati Ananda Gajapathi Raju were also Indian parliamentarians and ministers in the state government.

-He is a former President of Andhra Cricket Association.
+Raju is a former president of Andhra Cricket Association.
 His efforts resulted in the establishment of several centres for imparting training in several sports at many places including Hyderabad, Visakhapatnam and Vizianagaram.

-He is from royal Pusapati family of Andhra Pradesh and is 11th Custodian of his family.
-He married Suneela in the year 1974 and has 2 daughters, one of whom is Pusapati Aditi Vijayalakshmi, the MLA from Vizianagaram Assembly constituency.
+He is from royal Pusapati family of Andhra Pradesh and is the 11th custodian of his family.

+Raju married Suneela in 1974 and has two daughters, one of whom is Pusapati Aditi Vijayalakshmi, the MLA from Vizianagaram Assembly constituency.